Odd-DC: Generalizable Neural Model Reduction via Odd Difference-of-Convex Structure: Results

 For the \textit{Armadillo} (Fig.~\ref{fig:generalization_loading2}), the training dataset covers moderate loading magnitudes, while the test scenario applies substantially stronger forces that exceed the training range.
 This experiment evaluates the framework’s ability to generalize to high-strain regimes where nonlinear effects dominate.
-At the beginning of the deformation evolution, both the linear basis and the vanilla autoencoder (AE) produce visibly distorted shapes under the strong load.
-As the relaxation proceeds, all methods gradually recover to a plausible configuration.
-However, the energy plot in Fig.~\ref{fig:generalization_loading2} reveals distinct convergence behavior: our symmetric and convex formulation achieves markedly faster energy reduction than the linear baseline, while the vanilla AE plateaus at a higher energy level and fails to reach the minimal state.
+As in Fig.~\ref{fig:generalization_loading}, we implement fixed-point constraints and iterate directly from the rest state via energy minimization.
+As shown in Fig.~\ref{fig:generalization_loading2}, our symmetric and convex formulation achieves markedly faster energy reduction than the linear baseline, while the vanilla AE plateaus at a higher energy level and fails to reach the minimal state.
 These results highlight our formulation’s efficiency and robustness when extrapolating to unseen, high-magnitude loading conditions.

+This improved generalization also enables more stable simulation.
+For the 2D bar (Fig.~\ref{fig:generalization_loading3}), the training data are generated under normal gravity, under which all methods produce stable and physically plausible rollouts in the latent-space dynamics.
+When the gravity magnitude is increased by a factor of four—exceeding the training range—the same simulation procedure reveals markedly different behavior.
+Under this stronger loading, both the linear basis and our proposed method remain stable and preserve coherent deformation behavior, whereas the vanilla AE becomes unstable during the rollout, exhibiting non-physical deformations.
+This result indicates that, when extrapolating to larger-magnitude loading, enforcing structure in the latent mapping substantially improves robustness.